emmekappa/fatsecret-mcp/README.md

 ## Docker

 You can build and run the MCP server in a container.
+In Docker, the app always uses environment variables only; no configuration file is needed or used inside the container.

 ### Build the image